Trucking Side Guards Could Save Lives

 Bowman Law: Colorado Truck Accident Attorneys

-Their benefits go beyond crash prevention.
-They create transparency, accountability, and standardization.
+The benefits of truck side guards go beyond accident prevention.
+Truck side guards create transparency, accountability, and standardization.
 They give juries clarity and victims justice.
 And most importantly, they save lives—lives that can never be replaced once lost to a preventable design flaw.

-Unfortunately, we will not see any new rules enacted until at least 2026.
+Unfortunately, there will not be any new rules enacted until at least 2026.
 This delay is not due to lack of evidence.
 There is a delay due to pressure.
 Major freight and trailer lobbies argue that mandating side guards would be too expensive, too heavy, and not justified by the available crash data.

-Moving forward, the trucking industry will continue to talk about cost-per-pound and marginal fuel efficiency.
-But we should be talking about human value.
+Moving forward, it is likely the trucking industry will continue to in their efforts but the debate should center on human value.
 We should be talking about the cost of inaction.
 Every life lost in a side underride crash is one too many, and every year without a mandate is another missed opportunity to make our roads safer.

-As a Colorado truck accident attorney who has seen the aftermath of these collisions firsthand, I can say this with certainty: no trucker, no company, and no regulator ever wants to face another family whose loved one died in a crash that could have been prevented by a $3,000 piece of metal.
+Our Colorado truck accident attorneys have seen the aftermath of catastrophic truck accidents firsthand.
+One thing is for sure: no trucker, no company, and no regulator ever wants to face a family whose loved one died in a crash that could have been prevented by a $3,000 piece of metal.

-The Colorado truck accident attorneys at Bowman Law have the experience and resources to go after truckers for negligence.
+The Colorado truck accident attorneys at Bowman Law have the experience and resources to go after truckers, shippers, and brokers for negligence.
 We have built a reputation in trucking cases by combining deep knowledge of FMCSA regulations, skilled accident reconstruction, and relentless advocacy for our clients.
 At Bowman Law, we do not just handle cases — we build them to withstand the most aggressive defense strategies.

 If you were injured in Colorado truck accident, you deserve a law firm with a proven record of success.
 Please send us a message or call us at 720-526-0298 to schedule a free case evaluation.
 With Bowman Law on your side, you gain a team of Colorado truck accident lawyers who will fight to protect your rights, secure the compensation you need, and deliver the justice you deserve.
 We serve clients across Colorado’s Front Range and beyond, including Denver, Colorado Springs, Boulder, Fort Collins, Westminster, Lakewood, and Aurora.